 Many people say 2.4GHz is dead and whilst I view it as ‘best effort’ it isn’t going away and needs to be supported so I want it to be the best it can be.
 I use a four channel plan on our campus and my colleagues were recently informed this should never be done which inspired this post to explain the decision.
 This is quite lengthy but hopefully understandable.
 All comments and criticism welcome.

-A tiny bit of reading later reveals there’s a good reason most WiFi gear defaults to using channels 1, 6 or 11 on the 2.4GHz band.
-The 2.4GHz frequency space we’re allowed to use for Wifi is carved up into arbitrary channels of 5MHz bandwidth whereas 802.11b WiFi uses 22MHz wide channels.
-In order to keep the APs on separate channels (which really is a good idea by the way) that don’t overlap the IEEE says you need to have 25MHz bandwidth for a WiFi channel.
+A tiny bit of reading later reveals there’s a good reason most Wi-Fi gear defaults to using channels 1, 6 or 11 on the 2.4GHz band.
+The 2.4GHz frequency space we’re allowed to use for Wi-fi is carved up into arbitrary channels of 5MHz bandwidth whereas 802.11b uses 22MHz wide channels.
+Because of this in order to keep the APs on separate channels that don’t overlap (which really is a good idea by the way) the IEEE says you need to have 25MHz bandwidth for a Wi-Fi channel.

 The eagle eyed will spot there are actually 14 channels available.
 This is true, but only in some countries.
 In Europe we can use 1-13 whereas in the US only 1-11 are available.
 Only Japan gets to use channel 14, and then only for Direct Sequence Spread Spectrum radios or 802.11b…. old school.

 As a result of all this is there are three non-overlapping channels available for Wi-Fi on 2.4GHz that satisfy the IEEE requirement of 25MHz bandwidth: 1, 6 & 11.